Zhentao-Liu/VPAL/README.md

 # Vessel Probability Guided Attenuation Learning
 This is the official repo of our paper "3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning".
-We will release our code and some test cases once our paper is acceptted.
+We will release our code and some test cases once our paper is accepted.
 For more details, please refer to our [paper](https://arxiv.org/abs/2405.10705).

 ![](./assest/dsaimaging.png)